MikeS-MS/MikesTweaks/README.md

 # MikesTweaks
 Mod for Lethal Company with multiple tweaks to make the game better

-# NOTE:
+# IMPORTANT for people updating from a version before 1.5
-- You don't need to download 1.4.3 if you have 1.4.2, because the actual version of the mod is still 1.4.2 in both.
+ - I've renamed a few configs so it's best to delete the config file you have and let it regenerate by launching the game and change the configs back to your liking.

 # Requirements
 - It's a good idea for everyone that will join your lobby to have this mod installed as well and have the same version.
 Not having the mod and joining someone who does might result in unexpected behaviour and bugs.